Comparison Guide · Updated March 2026

 Best for: Solo parents who want a well-established tracker

-Missing: Smartwatch support, on-call buzz alerts, real-time multi-user sync
+Missing: Web and WearOS support, on-call buzz alerts, real-time multi-user sync

 Our Verdict

-For most new parents — especially couples sharing night shifts — Mombie offers the most complete feature set, with a free tier for daily use and a one-time premium option — never a recurring subscription.
-The buzz alert system and live family sync are genuinely unique, and Wear OS + Apple Watch support means you can log a feed without picking up your phone at 3 a.m.
+For most new parents sharing caregiving duties Mombie offers the most complete feature set, with a free tier for daily use and a one-time premium option — never a recurring subscription.
+The buzz alert system, web interface, and live family sync are genuinely unique, and Wear OS + Apple Watch support means you can log a feed without picking up your phone at 3 a.m.

 Try Mombie